rcos/CSCI-4470-OpenSource/Modules/08.TestingAndCI/Lab-TestingAndCI.md

     -  sudo apt-get update
     -  sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev
 6. At this point, CMake is ready to test.
 We could execute the tests from this point, but just as a sanity check, build the system normally and verify everything works correctly.
 For OSX or Linux, this just means go into the build directory and execute make (*make -j4* will run on up to 4 separate threads to speed up build times *ninja -j 4* will do the same if you configured ninja).
 For Windows, open the project and build with the VS IDE.
-7. **Add a screenshot of the successful, build complete message to your Lab notebook.**
+7. **Add a screenshot of the successful, build complete message to your lab report.**

 ## Checkpoint 2: Executing the Tests
 1. While the system is building, visit the CMake dashboard at [https://open.cdash.org/index.php?project=CMake](https://open.cdash.org/index.php?project=CMake).
 Explore the project. **Add answers to these questions in your lab Lab notebook.**
 	- Find the *Nightly* and *Experimental* sections and look at some of the submissions.
-How can you see what tests where run for a particular submission?
+How can you see what tests were run for a particular submission?
 	- Find a submission with errors.
 Can you see what the error condition was?
 How does this help you debug the failure?
 	- Find a system that is close to your specific configuration in the *Nightly*, *Nightly Expected* or one of the *Masters* sections.
 How _clean_ is the dashboard?
 Are there any errors that you need to be concerned with?
 2. Once the system is done building, it is time to verify the installation.
 We will be doing an *Experimental* build to differentiate ourselves from *validated* systems and in the interests of time, we will only run a subset of the normal CMake testing.
-In the Build directory, execute the command _ctest -D Experimental -I 1,50_.
+In the Build directory, execute the command _ctest -D Experimental -I 11,30_.
 Experimental builds start from your current project state, execute a configure command to pull in any changes you may have made to the CMake Files, build the system to pull in any code changes and then execute a suite of tests and report back to the dashboard.
 The _-I_ option allows us to specify a subset of tests (in this case tests 1 through 50) to be executed.
-Since we just did a build, the configure and build phases should be trivial.
-Most of the time will actually be spent running **CMake** tests.
+Since we just did a build, the configure and build phases should be relatively small, although, setting up the test configuration the first time does require a little build time.
+Going forward, most of the time will actually be spent running **CMake** tests.
 Ignore any errors with coverage.
 We may have to install a few more tools to get that completely operational on your systems.
 3. Go back to the dashboard and find your submission.
 Are there any errors?
 If so, are they consistent with other projects using your architecture?
-If not, fix any sugnificant errors in your system and resubmit to the dashboard until your system performs similarly to equivalent architectures.
+If not, fix any significant errors in your system and resubmit to the dashboard until your system performs similarly to equivalent architectures.
 Note, that when the website is hit a lot there may be issues with your specific submission showing up.
-4. **Add a screenshot of your test submission in the Experimental Dashboard or from the command window to your Lab notebook.**
+4. **Add a screenshot of your test submission in the Experimental Dashboard or from the command window to your lab report.**

 ## Checkpoint 3: Failing/Passing a Test
 1. Take a look at the file [Kitware-modded-Copyright.txt](Kitware-modded-Copyright.txt).
 We will use this file to demonstrate the testing.
 It is a bit of a cheat because when it fails, you can use a simple file diff to figure out the error, but it should still be a good demonstration.
 2. Copy this file overtop of the existing ***Copyright.txt*** file in the CMake clone.
 3. Re-execute the testing.
-It will go faster if you just do a _make_ followed by the command __ctest -I 1,50__ or __ctest -I 1,50 -VV__.
+It will go faster if you just do a _make_ followed by the command __ctest -I 11,30__ or __ctest -I 11,30 -VV__.
 Explore and make sure that you can identify the error.
 What information does the failure provide?
 You can look at the test results or drill down on the dashboard.
-4. **Add a screenshot of your test submission with errors in the Experimental Dashboard or from the command window to your Lab notebook.**
+4. **Add a screenshot of your test submission with errors in the Experimental Dashboard or from the command window to your lab report.**
 5. **Now use what you learned to fix the error.
 Grab a screenshot to document the fix and the successful run.**

 ## Checkpoint 4: CI/CD